 If you’ve dropped your iPhone recently, you may have damaged the screen.
 A cracked display is one of the most obvious signs of a damaged screen and can cause all sorts of issues with the touch screen.

-A drop can also loosen or damage the delicate under-layers of your iPhone touchscreen.
+A drop can also loosen or damage the delicate under-layers of your iPhone touch screen.
 What you see and put your hands on is just one part of the touch screen.
 Underneath, there’s an LCD screen that creates the images you see.
-There’s also something called a digitizer.
-The digitizer is the part of the iPhone that senses your touch.

 The LCD screen and digitizer both connect to your iPhone’s logic board — that’s the computer that makes your iPhone work.
 Dropping your iPhone can loosen the cords that connect the LCD screen and digitizer to the logic board.
 That loose connection can make your iPhone touch screen stop working.

 When iPhones get dropped, the tiny cables that connect to your iPhone’s logic board can become dislodged just enough for the touch screen to stop working, even if there’s no physical damage.
 It’s a longshot, but you may be able to fix your iPhone’s touch screen by pressing down on the part of the display where the cables connect to the logic board.

 Warning: Be careful!
 If you press down too hard, you could crack the display — but this may be one of those “nothing left to lose” situations, and it has worked for me before.

 Options for Fixing a Broken iPhone Touch Screen

 If your iPhone touch screen is not working because it’s completely broken, you could order a kit and try to swap out the parts yourself, but I wouldn’t recommend it.
 If something goes wrong and you’ve replaced any part of your iPhone with a non-Apple part, the Genius Bar won’t even look at your iPhone, and you’ll be on the hook for a brand new iPhone at full retail price.